 Processing an electronic check may be more affordable than other forms of payment processing.
-Many of the risks of fraudulent or bounced checks can be overcome with the use of eCheck (electronic check) processing and verification services.
+You can overcome many of the risks of fraudulent or bounced checks with the use of eCheck (electronic check) processing and verification services.

 When you deposit a paper check, your bank sends it to a clearing unit such as the Federal Reserve bank.
 If your client or customer has sufficient funds in their checking account, the clearing unit transfers the check amount to your bank.